Dddatt/bss/README.md

 ## Github webpage link
 [Website](https://dddatt.github.io/bss/currentBSSBackup.html)

-some stuffs for my bee swarm remake cuz the ka programs limit u to like 700k bytes of code and also serves as a backup :)

-current notes: having some bees might break the program cuz beeinfo.js uses undefined stuff
+some stuffs for my bee swarm remake cuz the ka programs limit u to like 700k bytes of code and also serves as a backup :) urgent news: having some bees might break the program cuz beeinfo.js uses undefined stuff

 [the best 3d webgl game to ever exist](https://www.khanacademy.org/computer-programming/bss/5078889163440128)